 In the future, we would like to work on provisioning, by implementing the SCIM specification.
 This will allow to decouple user authentication and account creation.
 Indeed, at the moment user accounts are created the first time users log in at our services.
 This can raise issues in some situations: for instance one cannot share files in Nextcloud with users who have not log in yet.
 SCIM also provides a mechanism to delete user accounts in those services, that is a thing we do more or less manually at the moment.

 Among the things we look forward to implement, there are also the Single Log-Out (SLO) OIDC specifications.
 This will allow users to disconnect from all the services in a single action.
 SLO is a feature that will bring security and comfort of use.
-This will need to be developped in authlib in a first time.
+This will need to be developed in authlib in a first time.

 At last, we would like to work on advanced group management and permissions, and on multi-factor authentication to bring even more flexibility and security in Canaille.